Online Pre-Recorded Course

 Do I need to know neuroscience to take part in the course?

-No, absolutely not.
+No, you don’t!
+This stress management course is constructed for any level of previous knowledge on the subject.
 I take care to introduce all the topics in an easy to understand, engaging manner.
-I will also share plenty of examples of how the topics we study apply in our daily lives.
+I also share many examples of how the topics we study apply to our daily lives.

 Do I have to do all the exercises proposed in the course?

-While I can strongly recommend you to do the practices in the workbook, this is entirely up to you.
+While I strongly recommend you do all the practices in the workbook, this is entirely up to you.
 However, these practices will help you in better understanding the content of the course and applying the learnings to your own life.
 Many useful insights arise this way.

-The “Simple Neuroscience: Neuroscience of Stress” training course is in an online pre-recorded format.
-This means that you can watch the lessons at any time you want, in a self-paced manner, to match your busy shedule.
-You only need to login in your account and click on the RESUME button.
+The 'Simple Neuroscience: Neuroscience of Stress' training course is in an online pre-recorded format.
+This means that you can watch the lessons at any time, at your own pace, to match your schedule.
+You only need to login to your account and click on the

 What type of stress does the course help me with?

-The course is meant to help you understand and better deal with almost all types of stress: chronic and acute, psychological, real or imagined stress (you’ll find all about the types of stress in the 4th Chapter: “Our reaction to stress”).
-To put it shortly, this can mean, for example, stress from work, stress from your personal relationships, stress caused by loss, grief, anxiety, fear… stress that takes place over long or shorts periods of time, etc.
+The course is meant to help you understand and better deal with almost all types of stress: chronic and acute, psychological, real or perceived stress (you'll find out all about the types of stress in the 4th Chapter: 'Our reaction to stress').
+To summarise, this can mean for example: stress from work, stress from your personal relationships, stress caused by loss, grief, anxiety, fear... stress that takes place over long or shorts periods of time, and so on.

 How much time do I need to finish the course?

-“The Neuroscience of Stress” course takes, in average, about 8 hours to complete.
-5 hours are needed to go through all the video lessons and a minimum of 3 hours for the recommended practices.
-Some of these exercises I recommend you to turn into positive, stress-busting long term habits to build and increase your resilience to stress.
+'The Neuroscience of Stress' course takes, on average, about eight hours to complete.
+Five hours are needed to go through all the video lessons and a minimum of three hours for the recommended practices.
+Some of these exercises I recommend you turn into positive, stress-busting long-term habits and routines to build and increase your resilience to stress.

 Do I get a certificate of completion?

 Yes, you do!
-After you finish the course and make sure you have marked all lessons and topics as finished, you will be offered a well-deserved certificate.
+After you finish the course and mark all lessons and topics as complete, you will be offered a well-earned certificate.
 Feel free to share this on LinkedIn and on other social media websites.

 Do you have any questions?

-Please use this form and I’ll make sure to answer as soon as possible.
+Please use this form and I'll answer as soon as practicable.